DianaBusyk/mini-projects-js/README.md

-# All project is implemented using JavaScript.
+# All project are implemented using JavaScript.
 <hr>

 # Vertical Slider